huggingface/local-gemma/README.md

 ## CLI Usage

-You can chat with the model through an interactive session by calling
+You can chat with the **9B Gemma 2** model through an interactive session by calling

 ```
 local-gemma-2